Construction in North East Scotland

 Housing projects such as the 3,000 home scheme- Countesswells Housing Development in Aberdeen and the Winchburn village Developments in West Lothian are the main drivers of this industry growth spurt.

-As well as ambitious housing projects, there are a multitude of Aberdeen based, large multi-million pound projects in progress, such as:
+As well as ambitious housing projects, there is a multitude of Aberdeen based, large multi-million-pound projects in progress, such as:

 - Aberdeen Harbor Project - Main Contractor: Dragados

 - AECC Aberdeen Exhibition and Conference Center - Main Contractor: Robertson